DustinFader/lotide/README.md

 * `middle(array)`: Returns the middle element of the array if odd.
 If the array length is even then returns the 2 elements in the middle of the array.
 * `map(array, callback)`: Loops through every item in givin array using a callback function on each and returns the new array.
 * `flatten(array)`: Takes every element in a nested array and puts them into a non-nested array.
-* `letterPositions(array)`: takes in a string and returns an object where each letter has an array of possitions where they would be.
+* `letterPositions(array)`: Takes in a string and returns an object where each letter has an array of possitions where they would be.
 * `takeUntil(array, callback)`: Loop through items in array and adding them to a new array until callback is true.
-* `without(array1, array2)`: removes all instances of every item in array1 with array2 items being ones to remove.
+* `without(array1, array2)`: Removes all instances of every item in array1 with array2 items being ones to remove.